Kia Stonic SUV - Interior & comfort

 All Kia Stonic trim levels come with lots of standard equipment

-While the Kia Stonic is quiet to travel in, with commendably low wind and road noise, passengers will be less pleased by the occasionally jarring ride quality, which is an unwelcome byproduct of the car's impressive stability in corners.
+While the Kia Stonic is quiet to travel in, with commendably low wind and road noise, passengers will be less pleased by the occasionally jarring ride quality, which is an unwelcome byproduct of the car's firm suspension.

-Although a slightly elevated ride height and longer suspension travel than the Rio means motorway undulations are absorbed, sudden shocks aren't quite as effectively dealt with and potholes can be abruptly felt.
+Although a slightly elevated ride height and longer suspension travel than the Kia Rio means motorway undulations are absorbed, sudden shocks aren't quite as effectively dealt with and potholes can be abruptly felt.
 The 17-inch alloy wheels exacerbate this effect, as their relatively shallow tyre sidewalls have little ability to absorb impacts.